Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry and his Golden State Warriors teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 10:00 PM ET on Tuesday.
+Stephen Curry and his Golden State Warriors teammates take on the Los Angeles Lakers in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.

-Let's look at the prop bets available for Curry, using stats and trends to make good predictions.
+If you'd like to place a bet on Curry's props, we break down his available ones, providing some stats and trends, below.

 Stephen Curry Prop Bets vs. the Lakers